andrew-aisi/inspect_viz/view-scores-timeline.html.md

 The outer height of the plot in pixels, including margins.
 The default is width / 1.618 (the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio))

+`regression` bool
+If `True`, adds a regression line to the plot (uses the confidence interval passed using ci).
+Defaults to False.

 `**attributes` Unpack\[[PlotAttributes](reference/inspect_viz.plot.qmd#plotattributes)\]
 Additional `PlotAttributes`.
 By default, the `x_domain` is set to